Dianne Brunton

-Dianne Heather Brunton is a New Zealand ecologist, and head of the Institute of Natural and Computational Sciences at Massey University.
+Dianne Heather Brunton is a New Zealand ecologist, and former head of the Institute of Natural and Computational Sciences at Massey University.
 Her research area is the behaviour and cultural evolution of animal communication, especially bird song in southern hemisphere species such as the New Zealand bellbird.

 Academic career

 Brunton grew up in Henderson, and wanted to be a vet from an early age.
 She completed her undergraduate degree at the University of Auckland, and for her MSc studied the calls of southern black-backed gulls (Larus dominicanus).
 In 1981 she embarked on a PhD at the University of Michigan in Ann Arbor, intending to study the behaviour of semi-social wasps – until the departmental colony died.
 She switched to the killdeer plover (Charadrius vociferus) and graduated in 1987.

 Brunton did a two-year postdoctoral fellowship at Yale, occupying the office of the recently retired Charles Sibley.
 In 1991 she returned to New Zealand to take up a lectureship as a biostatistician at the University of Auckland.
 She joined the faculty of Massey University in December 2004, and founded the university's Ecology and Conservation Group.
 In 2008 she received a Claude McCarthy Fellowship by Massey for her reptile and bird research.
 In 2018, in recognition of the 14 PhD and 18 Master's students she had supervised since joining Massey she was awarded an Individual University Supervisor Medal by the university.
 At that time she had published over 120 scientific papers and received two Marsden grants.

-Since 2016 Brunton has been head of the Institute of Natural and Mathematical Sciences at Massey, based at the Albany campus in Auckland.
+From 2016 to 2021 Brunton was the head of the Institute of Natural and Mathematical Sciences at Massey, based at the Albany campus in Auckland.
 Brunton is an advocate for eliminating introduced mammalian predators from New Zealand as part of the Predator-Free 2050 initiative.
 She was also a vocal opponent of Massey University's proposal to move most science faculty and courses to the Palmerston North campus.